szulawski/snipe-it-ansible-role/README.md

 # Ansible Role: Snipe-IT

-An Ansible Role that installs [Snipe-IT](https://snipeitapp.com/) on Debian/Ubuntu nodes.
-The application is being deployed on nginx with php-fpm 7.2
+An Ansible Role that installs [Snipe-IT](https://snipeitapp.com/) on Debian nodes.
+The application is being deployed on nginx with php-fpm 7.4

-__TODO__:
-  - add possibility to deploy snipe-it on apache2
-  - add possibility to use external database server
-  - add possibility to choose from mysql/mariadb

 ## Requirements